PrivSec-dev/privsec.dev/content/knowledge/Multi-factor Authentication.md

 ### Backups

 You should always have backups for your MFA method.
-Hardware security keys can get lost, stolen or simply stop working over time.
+Hardware security keys can get lost, stolen, or simply stop working over time.
 It is recommended that you have a pair of hardware security keys with the same access to your accounts instead of just one.

 When using TOTP with an authenticator app, be sure to back up your recovery keys or the app itself, or copy the "shared secrets" to another instance of the app on a different phone or to an encrypted container (e.g. [VeraCrypt](../encryption.md#veracrypt)).